id0Sch/log4js-json-layout/README.md

-currently we support include options only, array of items is expected log object will contain these properties : ["startTime","categoryName","data","level"]
+currently we support include options only, array of items is expected log object will contain these properties : ["startTime","categoryName","data","level"] source param will be added to each json object if provided

 ```
 var log4js = require('log4js');